Transfers

 The employer that receives the funds can only use them to pay for apprenticeship training and assessment.

-1. You can transfer up to 50% of your apprenticeship funds.
+- You can transfer up to 50% of your apprenticeship funds.
 We work this out from the total amount of levy you declared in the last tax year.

-2. You need to manage the amount of apprenticeship funds you can transfer.
+- You need to manage the amount of apprenticeship funds you can transfer.
 The transfer must cover the whole cost of the apprenticeship, up to the funding band maximum.

-4. Agree the transfer details with the receiving employer before you set it up on the apprenticeship service.
+- Agree the transfer details with the receiving employer before you set it up on the apprenticeship service.
+Confirm the transfer details either through the LTM service or with your direct employer contact before you set up the apprenticeship on the apprenticeship service.

 The receiving employer can only use the funds to pay for the agreed apprenticeship training costs.
-They need to choose a training provider, end-point assessment organisation and apprentice before they set up the transfer on the apprenticeship service.
+They need to choose:

 How we work out your transfer allowance

 We calculate the transfer allowance each year from the total amount of levy you declared in the last tax year.
 The amount includes the English percentage and the 10% government top up.
-Employers can transfer up to 25% of their apprenticeship funds.
+Employers can transfer up to 50% of their apprenticeship funds.

-Employer A declares £500,000 of apprenticeship levy in the tax year April 2017 to March 2018.
+Employer A declares £500,000 of apprenticeship levy in the tax year April 2023 to March 2024.

 90% of their employees are based in workplaces in England so their ‘English percentage’ is 90%